Spring & summer events

 Behavioral Assessment 1

 Workshops are open to NRVC members at a discounted rate and for non-members at an affordable price.
 Each workshop is $185 per person per day for members and $270 per person per day for non-members, regardless of the workshop.
-Summer Institute overnight accommodations are $115 per night while the Winter workshop overnight accommodations are $130 per night.
+Summer Institute overnight accommodations are $115 per night and reserved in a blocked contract regardless of your arrival/departure dates.
+If you registered for two or more workshops, you will not have to check out of your room and will provide meals between the workshops.

 Summer Institute registrations received after June 30 incur a $100 late fee.

-Cancellations for workshops must be received in writing to dinasp@nrvc.net before June 30/Summer Institute, and October 1/Fall Institute to receive a full refund less a $100 processing fee.
-After June 30/October 1, all fees are non-refundable.
+Cancellations for workshops must be received in writing to dinasp@nrvc.net before June 1 to receive a full refund minus a $100 processing fee.
+After June 1, all fees are non-refundable.

-To assist NRVC members with their professional development, the Misericordia Scholarship Fund is available.
+The Misericordia Scholarship Find is available to assist NRVC members with their professional development.
 Scholarship funds can be applied to NRVC workshops; however, they do not cover the cost of transportation, accommodations, meals, or personal expenses.
 If you need financial assistance to attend an NRVC workshop, find out more information here to apply online.

 Please read our NRVC terms and conditions for all events and programs.